 West End Intergenerational Residence (WIR) is a unique mixed-age housing facility catering to three generations.
-Since opening our doors in 1989, our creative, flexible services and dedicated staff have helped thousands of young families secure housing stability and provided a permanent, affordable home with supportive services to formerly homeless, low-income older adults.
+Since opening our doors in 1989, our creative, flexible services and dedicated staff have helped thousands of young families secure housing stability and provided a long-term, affordable home with supportive services for homeless and low-income older adults.

 Our goal is to help women become self-sufficient by giving them the tools and support they need to continue their education, find employment, live independently and break the cycle of violence for themselves and their children.
-Our Women’s Empowerment Program focuses on skills homeless and formerly homeless young mothers will need to maintain housing stability
+Our Women’s Empowerment Program focuses on skills homeless young mothers will need to maintain housing stability.

-Additionally, West End Intergenerational Residence is a permanent home for low-income older adults who are capable of independent living.
-For these residents, we provide a welcoming and stable permanent home, with a room of their own and the onsite services they need to remain healthy and independent.
+Additionally, West End Intergenerational Residence is long-term housing for low-income and homeless older adults who are capable of independent living.
+For these residents, we provide a welcoming and stable home, with a room of their own and the onsite services they need to remain healthy and independent.

 We foster an environment where residents can take classes and celebrate together so that our residences aren’t just a housing facility—they’re a community.
 This model of multigenerational housing is intentional, and the relationships formed are tremendously rewarding for seniors and the young families they embrace.